MoolahModding/site/docs/modding-basics/texture-replacement/index.md

 There are a few different ways to replace assets, we'll focus on two for textures.

 ### Using DDS-Tools
-*This method is mainly if you want to just replace a texture and not intetested in any other asset types.*
+*This method is mainly if you want to just replace a texture and not interested in any other asset types.*

 For this method you will need to **additionally** export the raw asset.
 Do the same as [exporting the texture](/docs/basics/using-fmodel/#exporting), but this time click on `Export Raw Data (.uasset)`.
 You should now see 4 files:
 ![Exported Files](assets/fmodel-5.png)